Galaxy of the Dinosaur (1992)

 After Alabama’s Ghost this film leaves no doubt that there is no justice in Hollywood — otherwise, Brooks would be a star.
 And Hobbs would have made more films.

 Producer/Director/Screenwriter: Jamie Uys

-A Bushmen tribesman on a quest to destroy an evil object is forced to work with a South African scientist.
+A Bushmen tribesman on a quest to destroy an evil object (a coke bottle) is forced to work with a South African scientist.
 When everyone at the local school (including the pretty teacher) is kidnapped by revolutionaries, the tribesman, scientist, and friend must work to save them.

 The politics of this film haven’t gotten much worse over the years but only because they were cringe at the time.
 If you can get past that, this film features some of the best slapstick comedy since Mack Sennett.
 And it’s very sweet if highly ethnocentric.